Oct. 2, 2024

 Jeff Umbro: Okay.
 Yeah, I was gonna say, I think you got to check your math.

-Alex Goldman: Uh, no. Two hundred thousand listeners, and if you, if you take sort of what the average is, which is you're converting maybe five percent, That would put me at, you know, 10, 000 subscribers, me, like, that would be more than enough with ads.
+Alex Goldman: Uh, no. Two hundred thousand listeners, and if you, if you take sort of what the average is, which is you're converting maybe five percent, That would put me at, you know, 10, 000 subscribers, me that would be more than enough with ads.

 Jeff Umbro: That's great.
 Well, good luck on that.